callum-b/oldfieldpipelines/README.md

  - call_broad_peaks: call broad peaks (Requires user input.
 See final section of this README)
  - call_bdg_peaks: call peaks using bdgpeakcall (Requires user input.
 See final section of this README)

+#### ATACseq

+ - andold_autodetect: runs the main steps of the ATACseq analysis pipeline, as specified by A OLDFIELD
+ - PCA_all_bws: calculates a PCA for each experiment directory

+#### RNAseq

+ - andold_autodetect: runs the main steps of the RNAseq analysis pipeline, as specified by A OLDFIELD

 ### Different commands

 Start by checking out which tools will be run (and the shell commands used) using a "dry-run":